 Potassium increases blood flow to the brain, improving cognitive functioning, enhancing memory, and even helping prevent Alzheimer's disease.

 As pointed out countless times, vitamin C inhibits free radicals.
 Free radicals are responsible for premature aging of the skin, including sagging skin, fine lines, and an overall look of dullness.
 Strawberries also contain Ellagic acid, which promotes collagen production and protects against UV rays.
 Collagen helps the skin look vibrant and young-looking.

 10. Strawberries Help Control Asthma Effects

 Strawberries are a great anti-inflammatory agent, which protects the body from many inflammatory diseases such as asthma.
-Some of the qualities in this fruit that gives an anti-inflammatory boost are quercetin and vitamin C. Strawberries also contain bioflavonoid that has been proven to reduce the frequency of asthma attacks as well as the severity of such attacks.
+Some of the qualities that give an anti-inflammatory boost are quercetin and vitamin C. Strawberries also contain bioflavonoid that reduces the frequency of asthma attacks as well as the severity of such attacks.

 - 11 Amazing Health Benefits of Strawberry - Natural Food Series

 Strawberry health benefits include enhancing cognitive function, treating diabetes, promote heart function, reduces hypertension, and more.

 The tiny strawberry is packed with vitamin C, fiber, antioxidants, and more.

 Strawberries rank among the top 10 fruits and vegetables in their antioxidant capacity.
 They are one of the best fruits to consume and can benefit the heart and cardiovascular health, as well as adding to a person's daily fruit and veg intake.
 Learn